ajaypro/gradle/subprojects/docs/src/docs/release/notes.md

 via [`checkstyle.configDir`](dsl/org.gradle.api.plugins.quality.CheckstyleExtension.html#org.gradle.api.plugins.quality.CheckstyleExtension:configDir)
 or [`checkstyle.config`](dsl/org.gradle.api.plugins.quality.CheckstyleExtension.html#org.gradle.api.plugins.quality.CheckstyleExtension:config).

+### `maven` plugin now publishes Maven 3 metadata

+The `maven` plugin used to publish the highly outdated Maven 2 metadata format.
+This has been changed and it will now publish Maven 3 metadata, just like the `maven-publish` plugin.

 ### Updated default tool versions

 The default tool versions of the following code quality plugins have been updated: